 Philanthropy as a Force of Social Change

-Social change in philanthropic context is broadly defined as the action undertaken by nonprofit organizations to improve the social situation of individuals accessing services and members within the wider community (Shier 2015).
-Social change is refers to an alteration in the form or functioning of a significant group, institution, or social order.
-Social change takes place continuously as individuals, groups, institutions, and societies receive and respond to new stimuli (Kotler 1971).
+Payton & Moody describe that “philanthropy exists because of two truths about the human condition: things often go wrong, and things could always be better.”
+Doing something about this inevitable suffering, acting for social change, is philanthropic action itself – “the exercise of the moral imagination” (Payton 20008).
+Social change in a philanthropic context is broadly defined as the action taken by nonprofit organizations to improve the social situation of individuals within the wider community (Shier 2015).
+Social change takes place continuously as individuals, groups, institutions, and societies receive and respond to the world in which they live (Kotler 1971).
 The term can also be understood through a model named AEA (awareness, empowerment, action), saying that it includes three stages of 1) Awareness; dealing with understanding the nature of societal structure and function, interdependence of individual and societal problems and needs, 2) Empowerment; gaining knowledge, skills, and ability to act as a prerequisite to get involved in societal affairs; and 3) Action; becoming active rather than a passive observer for taking action in achieving a goal (Zomorrodian 2016).
 Social change can be practiced in individual or collective forms (as catalysts) by disadvantaged group members to improve their position by for example engaging in demonstration, signing petition or other forms of collectively motivated actions against the status quo (Stroebe, 2015) to reflect greater social quality (De Lemus 2015).
 A general familiar example of social change is female empowerment in developing countries (Hansen, 2015).

-To provide a definition more related to social changes, philanthropy is also defined as the collective form of charitable giving to change and improve the quality of life (Friedman, 2003).
+Philanthropy can also be defined as a collective form of charitable giving to change and improve the quality of life, or voluntary action for the public good.
 All these conceptions of philanthropy encompass voluntary giving, voluntary service, voluntary association, and a moral action in response to the “human problematic” (Payton 2008).
-Payton and Moody define philanthropy as “voluntary action for the public good”.
-However, as a concept and in practice, it has different definitions; it can be defined as the practice of individuals reflecting a “love of humanity” and also the voluntary dedication of personal wealth and skills for the benefit of specific public causes and bring about specific changes.
+However, as a concept and in practice, it has different definitions; it can be defined as the practice of individuals reflecting a “love of humanity”, but also the voluntary dedication of personal wealth and skills for the benefit of specific public causes and bring about specific changes.
 The term also refers to the private efforts to solve common social problems such as poverty or ignorance (Anheier 2014).

-Philanthropy is an ancient tradition (Payton 2008), and the historical roots and origins of philanthropic social changes in American society go back to the different important social movements carried out in support of underserved populations in the uniquely diverse society of America through philanthropic and voluntary actions.
+Philanthropy is an ancient tradition (Payton 2008), with historical roots of philanthropy as social change in American society going back to the different social movements carried out in support of underserved populations in the uniquely diverse society of America through philanthropic and voluntary actions.
 In early America, around 1700s, philanthropy was found within public discourse, in gift exchanges, religious experiences, reformist climates, and in other not entirely institution-bound forms (Friedman, 2003).
 Two points are here notable; charitable impulses dominated life in small communities in early colonial America (Friedman, 2003), and that the unique diversity in the early American society gave rise to the field of philanthropy.

-The role of philanthropy in social changes is as an essential tool in our collective attempts to solve problems, and is a force for social change (Burlingame 2004).
+The role of philanthropy for social good is as an essential tool in our collective attempts to solve problems, and is a force for social change (Burlingame 2004).
 It is important because it is a mode of action that shapes our individual lives and the world around us in broad ways (Payton 2008).
-Philanthropy has provided the desired changes in different movements throughout history.
+Philanthropy, many times, has been the driving force that has provided the desired changes in different movements throughout history.

 Citizen partnership outside of government occurs most often through nonprofit organizations, and funding for this partnership originates from some kind of philanthropy (individual or organizational).